NCLEX Partial Credit System: How to Maximize Your Score

 - Drag-and-Drop: Partial credit for mostly correct sequences.

-The system respects that nursing judgment is complex and not always perfect—but it’s still valuable.
+The system respects that nursing judgment is complex and not always perfect, but it is still valuable.

 My Partial Credit Success Story

 I got a matrix question on diabetes management.
 I knew six of the eight correct matches.
-Under the old system, I would’ve gotten zero.
+Under the old system, I would have gotten zero.
 But with partial credit, I got rewarded for what I did know.

 How This Changes Your Test-Taking Strategy